Plaintiffs' firm eyes class action over bar exam tech problems

-- Software provider ExamSoft paid $2.1 million in 2015 to settle similar claims

-(Reuters) - After technical problems marred last week’s remote bar exam for some aspiring lawyers, at least one plaintiffs’ firm is investigating potential litigation against the software company that jurisdictions hired to deliver the test.
+After technical problems marred last week’s remote bar exam for some aspiring lawyers, at least one plaintiffs’ firm is investigating potential litigation against Examsoft, the software company that jurisdictions hired to deliver the test.

 Pennsylvania-based firm Sauder Schelkopf said it has launched a class action investigation on behalf of July 2021 bar examinees, some of whom saw their computers crash or freeze during portions of the licensing exam, which took place July 27 and 28.

 It’s not clear how many people were impacted by the problems.
-ExamSoft, the company that provided the software used to deliver the exam, did not immediately respond to requests for comment Monday on the potential litigation or the scope of the tech problems.
-The company last week acknowledged issues with the exam, which it attributed to computer memory on certain user devices.
+ExamSoft, the company that provided the software used to deliver the exam, initially attributed the problems to computer memory on certain user devices.

+“We continue to investigate what caused some exam-takers to experience technical difficulties, but do not believe that there is any merit to or basis for a lawsuit,” said ExamSoft spokeswoman Nici Sandberg on Monday.

 Some examinees reported on Twitter that they had to reboot their computers during test sessions, losing exam time in the process.
 For some, the delay was just a few minutes, though others said they were locked out of the test for a half hour or more.

-Note: This story has been updated to include comments from an ExamSoft representative.